regata-jinr/Measurements.Core/Design.md

 #### Class Detector
-Detector is the main class, because detector is the main part of our experiment.
+Detector is one of the main class, because detector is the main part of our experiment.
 It should be the most effective in all components: perfomance, safety, and so on.

-_Conditions:
-High voltage(HV) - status {[on, off]}
-HV - limit
-HV - current value
-Gain
-LLD_

-It's not needed right now.

-Good idea is auto calibration.
+The good idea is add the implementation of auto calibration.

+#### Fields:
+Satus - {ready, off, busy, error}

 The basic part is: